Chinatsu Kira: SE AEM

+SC Telstar VVNH

+In August 2023, Kira signed with Eredivisie Vrouwen club SC Telstar VVNH. and became the first Japanese female player ever in Eredivisie Vrouwen.

 National team career

 In August 2008, Kira was selected for the Japan U-17 national team for the 2008 U-17 World Cup.
 She played three games and scored four goals.
 On May 8, 2014, she debuted for the Japan national team against New Zealand.
-She was a member of Japan for the 2014 Asian Cup and the 2014 Asian Games.
+She was a member of Japan's squad for the 2014 Asian Cup and the 2014 Asian Games.
 Japan won the championship at the Asian Cup and second place at the Asian Games.
 She played 12 games and scored 5 goals for Japan in 2014.